OxfordCBRG/sps/README.md

 # Overview

-The Slurm Profiling Service `sps` is a lightweight job profiler which bridges the gap between numerical job stats and full-blown application profiling.
+The Slurm (or Simple) Profiling Service `sps` is a lightweight job profiler which bridges the gap between numerical job stats and full-blown application profiling.

 `sps` is started by Slurm *as the user* by employing a SPANK plugin which runs at the `slurm_spank_task_init` stage (see https://slurm.schedmd.com/spank.html); at the time of development this is the only possible way to launch a process as the user which is not immediately killed by the scheduler.
 This plugin calls a shell script and passes it several critical variables which are otherwise unavilable as standard environment variables.
 The scripts calls `sps` and passes the variables, then `sps` deamonises and runs until killed.
 It records CPU, memory & disk reads/writes per binary in an RRD-like memory structure, and writes them out into text logs.
 After the job finishes, a job eplilogue task (see https://slurm.schedmd.com/prolog_epilog.html) calls a series of linked clean up scripts which visualise the data into both ASCII and PNG plots, then writes the ASCII charts to the Slurm job log and compresses everything into a tarball.